 Graceland University is committed to full compliance with the Rehabilitation Act (Section 504) and the Americans with Disabilities Act (ADA).
 As part of the implementation of this law, the university will continue to provide reasonable accommodations for students with disabilities so that they can participate fully in the university's educational programs and activities.
-Although Graceland is not required by law to change the fundamental nature or essential curricular components of its programs in order to accommodate the needs of disabled students, the university will provide reasonable academic accommodations.
+Although Graceland is not required by law to change the fundamental nature or essential curricular components of its programs, the university will provide reasonable academic accommodations for qualifying individuals.

-Students with documented disabilities are encouraged to contact the Office of Student Disability Services before classes start or as early as possible.
+Students who qualify for accommodations are encouraged to contact the Office of Student Disability Services before classes start or as early as possible.
 The office will work with the course instructor and the student to arrange for reasonable accommodations.
 Students are required at their own expense to provide documentation verifying disability.
+The Graceland University Accommodations Request form can be found here.